blawson69/LootGenerator/README.md

 The Spell tables are not weighted as the Magic Items are, but are a simple list of all available spells that are used to generate spell scrolls.
 Each level of spell is a comma delimited list on one line with a heading designating the level of the spells in the list.
 These headings are in ALL CAPS followed by a colon and also on their own line.
 "CANTRIPS:" or "0 LEVEL:" are allowed for cantrips, while the remainder should be "1ST LEVEL:" and so on.

 #### Formatting Guidelines
 Because you could be generating quite a lengthy list of loot items, avoid using commas in your custom Item names.
 You will notice that default Item names that contain commas in the DMG tables have been modified to remove them.
 For instance, "Shield, +1" has been changed to "+1 Shield".
 Also, the use of parenthesis should be minimized.
 These are used primarily by LootGenerator to denote multiples of items.
 Three Potions of Healing are generated as "Potion of Healing (3)."
+And, of course, avoid the use of replacement variable characters (%, @, $, ~).

 ## --export
 To provide customization options for Magic Items, Mundane Items, and Spells, export and [import](#--import) options are provided.
 To do this you must first export the data into handouts.
 This will give you the proper format for your additional items and provides handouts with the proper titles that the import function will look for. *You must run `--setup` before exporting.*